 Everything You Need to Know About Boating Accident Laws in Tennessee

 Tennessee is one of the leading states in terms of recreational waterways, due to the fact that there are many lakes and rivers in the state that people enjoy spending time on.
 Even though most people try to be as safe as possible, accidents do happen.
+That’s why there are specific boating laws in Tennessee set in place.
 We want to talk about everything you need to know about boating accident laws in Tennessee and how you can stay safe.

 Requirements for Being Out on the Water

 In order to operate a boat on any river or lake, a Tennessee resident born after January 1, 1989 must have a Boating Safety Education Certificate to show completion of the TWRA Boating Safety exam.
 To legally be out on the water, you need a Tennessee Certificate of Number, also known as a registration card, and validation decals.
 Every boat must have at least 1 USCG-approved, wearable personal flotation device and 1 throwable personal flotation device.